 Adjusting to having dentures will require adding some extra steps to daily routines.
 In order to stay happy and healthy, responsible care for the mouth and dentures is incredibly important.

 As always, oral care itself is incredibly important for overall health.
-Brushing the gums, palate, and tongue everyday prepares the mouth for dentures and helps prevent infection.
-Learning to live with dentures can take some time to adjust, but dentures can contribute to improved comfort, self-esteem, and general health levels.
+Brushing the gums, palate, and tongue daily prepares the mouth for dentures and helps prevent infection.
+Learning to live with dentures can take some time to adjust, but dentures can improve comfort, self-esteem, and general health levels.